divanvisagie/airport-wrapper/README.md

 --xml , this causes it to return an XML Plist file as output , this is then parsed using the node-plist library and returned to you as a JavaScript object.

+All functions use the plist method except for scan() and getinfo() which parse the data directly and much more cleanly , in future this may apply to all functions.

+## Credit

+Inspired by some of the work in this project under lib/airport.js: https://github.com/mauricesvay/node-wifiscanner

 #License

 MIT License